-The retirement plan for the executives of the Company who are based in the United States (two of whom are NEOs, Messrs.
-Joseph and Dewsnup) consists of a 401(k) plan and a supplemental executive retirement savings plan (the "ERSP").
+The retirement plan for the executives of the Company who are based in the United States (one of whom is a NEO, Mr. Dewsnup) consists of a 401(k) plan and a supplemental executive retirement savings plan (the "ERSP").
 The ERSP is a non-contributory plan.
 The Company contributes each year, on behalf of the U.S.-based executives, to the 401(k) plan an amount equal to the limit set out under the United States Internal Revenue Code and an amount to the ERSP, such that the aggregate of the amounts contributed to the two plans equal 18% of base salary, similar to the registered retirement plan provided to the executives of the Company based in Canada.
-The vesting period for the contributions made to the 401(k) plan is based upon the number of years an executive is employed with the Company and vest immediately upon an executive attaining the age of 59.5 years, upon death or in the event the executive becomes disabled.
-The contributions made to the ERSP by the Company vest immediately.
+The contributions made to the plan by the Company vest immediately.